w7n/pororinpyuarin/README.md

 5 - Normal w/cannons & other enemy generators (only in this type will cannons be checked whilst refreshing level data)

-6 - Normal w/time-dependant blocks
+6 - Normal w/time-dependant blocks, or blocks related to the Rhizome routine (e.g. destructing blocks in Luigi no Nazo)

 7 - BG oriented, only for aesthetics, while only the most basic objects are used.